cesarvr/blog/content/post/js-performance.md

 ![profiler](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/profiling.PNG)

-Before looking this graph just keep in mind that, to perceive an animation as fluid the program need to generate a new frame every 33ms.
-This meant that to hunt the bottleneck, I just need to look for functions that are beyond that threshold.
-The profiler has facilitated this task by painting in yellow the spots that are lagging the most.
+To hunt the bottleneck I just need to look for functions that are beyond the ``33ms`` threshold, the profiler has facilitated this task by painting in yellow the spots that are lagging the most.

 To look for a more detailed view I used the *Call Tree* section.

 ![data](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/js-performance/data!!.PNG)